---

 A hospital faces a $300,000 CMS penalty for high readmission rates.
 They implement a new discharge protocol and readmission rates drop 3 percentage points.
 The CFO asks: can we tell CMS this was our doing?
 Or were readmission rates already falling everywhere?

+Every causal claim hides a counterfactual comparison.
+The hospital's "3 point drop" is only meaningful relative to what *would have happened* without the new protocol.
 Last lecture we drew DAGs to map causal structure and identify confounders.
 Today we see what to do when you *can't* observe the confounders — or when you can bypass them entirely through experimental design.

 :::{.callout-important}